max-liu-112/SRGANs/README.md

 # SRGANs : Spectral Regularization for Combating Mode Collapse in GANs
 Image generation on ImageNet.
+The latest version can be found here: https://arxiv.org/pdf/1908.10999.pdf where we introduce the dynamic compensation as a implementation of Spectral Regularization.
+Dynamic compensation works better on ImageNet.

 Image generation on CIFAR-10 and STL-10 can be found: https://github.com/max-liu-112/SRGANs-Spectral-Regularization-GANs-
 ### References